 We will be happy to discuss your use case.

-Modelling thermal systems such as refrigeration cycles in heat pumps is extremely complex.
+Modelling thermal systems such as refrigeration cycles in heat pumps is complex.
 This is why control systems are often tested as they were 40 years ago: in elaborate experiments on test benches in the laboratory.

 In contrast, hardware-in-the-loop (HiL) tests have long been established in the development of controllers for mechanical and electronic systems.
 Here, the controlled system is mapped virtually as a simulation model.
 In this way, the control unit can be tested in a closed control loop, even without a real prototype of the plant.